io-gui/io/readme.md

 ### Styling Elements ###

 Styling io elements is easy.
 Simply add CSS in HTML format inside `style()` getter for light DOM and `shadowStyle()` getter for Shadow DOM.
-Note that the selectors of `style()` have to be prefixed with `:host` in order to prevent style leakage to your entire document.
+Note that the selectors of `style()` have to be prefixed with `:host` in order to prevent style leakage.

 ```javascript
 static get shadowStyle() {